Default image

 Research Staff

-Christina recently graduated from Washington University in St. Louis, where she earned her B.A. in Philosophy-Neuroscience-Psychology with minors in Music and Biology.
+Christina graduated from Washington University in St. Louis, where she earned her B.A. in Philosophy-Neuroscience-Psychology with minors in Music and Biology.
 As an undergraduate, she has worked as a research assistant on several studies in the St. Louis Children’s Hospital Emergency Department and Dr. English’s Emotion and Relationships Lab.
 In the EEDP, she will be assisting with the STARK study and Peer Experiences in Puberty study, conducting clinical interviews.

 Laura Cobb